Multiplicative lattices with absorbing factorization: On 1-absorbing prime elements of C-lattices

-\begin{theorem} Let $L$ be a principally generated C-lattice.
-Every nonzero proper element of $L$ is an OA-element if and only if $L\cong L_1\times L_2$ where $L_1,L_2$ are fields or $L$ is quasi-local with maximal element $m$ such that $m=\sqrt{0}$ and $m^2\leq x$ for every nonzero proper principal element $x\in L$. \end{theorem}
+\begin{theorem} Let $L$ be a join-principally generated C-lattice.
+Every nonzero proper element of $L$ is an OA-element if and only if $L\cong L_1\times L_2$ where $L_1,L_2$ are fields or $L$ is quasi-local with maximal element $m$ such that $m=\sqrt{0}$ and $m^2\leq x$ for every nonzero proper join principal element $x\in L$.
+In particular, if these equivalent conditions are satisfied, then $\dim(L)=0$. \end{theorem}

 \begin{proof} ($\Rightarrow$) Let every nonzero proper element of $L$ be an OA-element.
 First let $L$ be quasi-local with maximal element $m$.
 By assumption, every nonzero proper element of $L$ is a TA-element.
 Now \cite[Theorem 8]{JaTeYe14} completes the proof.
 Now let $L$ be not quasi-local.
 Then the concepts of prime elements and OA-elements coincide.
 Let $m_1$ and $m_2$ be two distinct maximal elements of $L$.
 Assume that $m_1\wedge m_2\neq 0$.
 By the assumption, $m_1\wedge m_2$ is prime.
 It can be shown that $m_1=m_2$, a contradiction.
 It follows that $m_1\wedge m_2=0$, and thus $L\cong L/m_1\times L/m_2$.
 Note that $L/m_1, L/m_2$ are fields.